Antonios-C/8-Bit-Calculator/README.md

 # 8-Bit-Calculator

-This program was written, tested and compiled within a virtual FPGA simulator.
+This program was written, tested and compiled within a virtual 7 segment display FPGA simulator.

 Simulator used : https://github.com/norandomtechie/ece270-simulator